 24200.
 The Physics of Galaxies and the Universe.
 PQ: ASTR 24100 or consent of instructor.
 Physical laws are applied in the study of the structures and evolution of galaxies, quasars, clusters of galaxies, and the universe at large.
-W. Hu.
+M. Turner.
 Winter.

 28200.
 Current Topics in Astrophysics.
 PQ: ASTR 24100 and 24200, or consent of instructor.
 This course explores in considerable detail an area of current research interest in astrophysics.
 The topic varies, but recent examples include the early universe, high-energy astrophysics, magneto-hydrodynamics in astrophysics, and observational cosmology.
-Particle astrophysics has been chosen to be the topic in 2010.
-P. Privitera.
+D. Harper.
 Spring.